pluvioqwq/pluvioqwq.github.io/_posts/Tiny WriteUp.md

 # Arp-scan

- Detecting the ip of the machine
+ Detecting the IP of the machine

 ```bash
 192.168.1.97	08:00:27:ee:8a:18	PCS Systemtechnik GmbH